NERSC/timemory/docs/getting_started/integrating.md

-# Integrating TiMemory into a Project
+# Integrating timemory into a Project

-## TiMemory as a Submodule
+## timemory as a Submodule

-TiMemory has a permissive MIT license and can be directly included within another project.
-C++ projects can take advantage of the header-only feature of TiMemory and simply include the folders `source/timemory` and `source/cereal`.
+Timemory has a permissive MIT license and can be directly included within another project.
+C++ projects can take advantage of the header-only feature of timemory and simply include the folders `source/timemory` and `source/cereal`.

 ## Using CMake

-> **It is highly recommended to use TiMemory with CMake**
+> **It is highly recommended to use timemory with CMake**

-TiMemory uses modern CMake INTERFACE targets to include the components you want without forcing you to include everything -- this means that compiler flags, preprocessor definitions, include paths, link options, and link libraries are bundled into separate "library" targets that only need to be "linked" to in CMake.
+Timemory uses modern CMake INTERFACE targets to include the components you want without forcing you to include everything -- this means that compiler flags, preprocessor definitions, include paths, link options, and link libraries are bundled into separate "library" targets that only need to be "linked" to in CMake.